 How long a vaccine will protect people is never known when the vaccine is first introduced.
-Current research shows that the vaccines are effective, and there’s no sign that the protection decreases with time.
+Current research shows that the vaccine is effective, and there’s no sign that the protection decreases with time.
 Research will continue to look at how long protection against HPV lasts, and if booster shots will be needed.

 All of the HPV vaccines were tested in thousands of people around the world before they were approved.
-So far, all studies show no serious side effects caused by the vaccines, and no deaths have been linked to any HPV vaccine.
-Common, mild side effects include pain and redness where the shot was given, fever, dizziness, and nausea.
+And they continue to be constantly monitored for safety.
+So far, all studies show no deaths have been linked to any HPV vaccine.
+Common, mild side effects include headache, fever, nausea, and dizziness.
+Sometimes pain and redness can happen where the shot was given.

 Like all vaccines, even “old” vaccines approved many years ago, the HPV vaccines are continuously monitored for side effects.
 The US Centers for Disease Control and Prevention (CDC) and the US Food and Drug Administration (FDA) review all serious side effects reported to the Vaccine Adverse Event Reporting System (VAERS) to watch for potential safety concerns that may need further study.

-Insurance plans will probably cover the cost if the vaccine is given according to national guidelines.
+Insurance plans will probably cover the HPV vaccine cost if it is given according to national guidelines.
 But check with your insurance plan to be sure.

 The vaccines are included in the federal Vaccines for Children (VFC) program.
-This program covers vaccine costs for children and teens who don’t have insurance and for some children and teens who are underinsured.
+This program covers vaccine costs for children and teens who don’t have insurance.
 The VFC program provides free vaccines to children and teens younger than 19 years of age, who are either Medicaid-eligible, American Indian or Alaska Native, or uninsured.

 The VFC program also allows children and teens to get VFC vaccines through federally qualified health centers or rural health centers.
 For more on the VFC program or to find the VFC contact where you live, visit www.cdc.gov/vaccines/programs/vfc/contacts-state.html, or call 1-800-232-4636.

 Yes.
-Women who have been vaccinated will still need regular testing for cervical cancer because the vaccines do not prevent all of the types of HPV that can cause cervical cancer.
+People who have gotten the HPV vaccine will still need regular testing for cervical cancer because the vaccines may not prevent all of the types of HPV that can cause cervical cancer.

 Centers for Disease Control and Prevention.
 Guidelines for Vaccinating Pregnant Women.
 October 10, 2014.
 Accessed at www.cdc.gov/vaccines/pubs/preg-guide.html#bfeeding on July 12, 2016.